Forecasting Mortality Rates: A Stochastic PCA-GEE Model

 Evaluating Forecast Accuracy: Mean Squared Error for GEE Model Predictions

-# Initialize an empty vector to store MSE values
+# Initialize an empty vector to store the Mean Squared Error (MSE) values

-MSE_test_gee <- c()
+MSE_test_gee_pca <- c()

-# Iterate through the 4 data sets of predictions
+# Iterate through the 4 datasets of predictions

 for (n in 1:4) {

-# Extract predicted values for the specific set (9 years, 61 observations each)
+# Extract predicted values for the specific set (9 years, 81 observations each)

-# Extract actual values for the corresponding set
+# Extract actual values for the corresponding set from the M0 list

 actual_values <- exp(M0[[n]][21:29,])

-# Calculate the residuals (prediction errors)
+# Calculate the residuals (errors between actual and predicted values)

 gee_errors <- actual_values - gee_predictions

-MSE_test_gee_n <- sum(gee_errors[, 1:61]^2) / (61 * 9)
+MSE_test_gee_n <- sum(gee_errors^2) / (81 * 9)

-MSE_test_gee <- append(MSE_test_gee, MSE_test_gee_n)
+MSE_test_gee_pca <- append(MSE_test_gee_pca, MSE_test_gee_n)

 }

-# Display the vector of MSE values
+# Display the vector of MSE values for all datasets